-I'm a first year Ph.D. student at the Programming Research Lab at Northeastern University, advised by Steven Holtzen.
+I'm a 1.5th year Ph.D. student at the Programming Research Lab at Northeastern University, advised by Steven Holtzen.

 I recently graduated from Carnegie Mellon University with a B.S. in mathematics and philosophy, concentrating in logic.
 I was fortunate to be advised by Jeremy Avigad.

 My research is in programming languages and artificial intelligence.
 I build bridges between two approaches to probabilistic reasoning: the efficient knowledge compilation approach and the feature-rich, safe semantic approach.
 In some sense I'm working on "compilers for probability theory".
 I'm also interested in interactive theorem proving, program logics, and their pedagogy.